apache/iceberg/docs/spark-structured-streaming.md

 ### Tune the rate of commits

-Having high rate of commits produces data files, manifests, and snapshots which leads to additional maintenance.
-We encourage having trigger interval 1 minute at minimum, and increase the interval if needed.
+Having a high rate of commits produces data files, manifests, and snapshots which leads to additional maintenance.
+It is recommended to have a trigger interval of 1 minute at the minimum and increase the interval if needed.

 The triggers section in [Structured Streaming Programming Guide](https://spark.apache.org/docs/latest/structured-streaming-programming-guide.html#triggers) documents how to configure the interval.